 - Dr Michelle Willicombe and Dr Steve McAdoo are working in partnership with researchers from the Francis Crick Institute to study how well COVID-19 vaccines protect dialysis patients from infection.
 The research, jointly funded by Kidney Research UK and the National Kidney Federation (NKF), will also establish how long vaccine-induced immunity lasts in these patients.

 Our laboratory-based research into the relationship between COVID-19 and its effect on the immune system, as well as our clinical work within the NHS, is informing both the local and national response to the pandemic.
 Members of our Department have also been working directly with policymakers and speaking in public-facing forums to offer vital insights into COVID-19 research.

 - Throughout the pandemic, Professor Danny Altmann has been working to synthesise the emerging body of COVID-19 research to support policymakers and to help improve understanding of the virus within both the wider science community and the general public.
-Earlier this year, Professor Altmann spoke as an Expert Witness to the Commons Science and Technology Committee, contributed to an expert summary of COVID-19 immunology research published by the Academy of Medical Sciences and the British Society for Immunology and published a paper on 'What policy makers need to know about COVID-19 protective immunity' in The Lancet.
+Professor Altmann spoke as an Expert Witness to the Commons Science and Technology Committee, contributed to an expert summary of COVID-19 immunology research published by the Academy of Medical Sciences and the British Society for Immunology and published a paper on 'What policy makers need to know about COVID-19 protective immunity' in The Lancet.

 - Professor Altmann has also delivered two talks as part of the British Society for Immunology's 'Connecting on Coronavirus' webinar series, in addition to giving a lesson on 'The Immunological Response to COVID-19' as part of Imperial College's Lockdown Lessons series aimed at 16-18-year-olds.